ekoschik/Windows-classic-samples/Samples/WindowPlacement/Win32Concepts.md

 Consider a browser window showing a web page, where a picture and paragraph of text is visible, but if you scroll there is much more text.
-When moving from a 200% DPI monitor to a 100% DPI monitor, the window should change the window size (making the window half the size) and change the scale from 2x to 1x.
-This causes the window to appear the same size and show the same content to the user (because it is now shown on a monitor whose pixels are twice as large as the previous monitor).
-If the app did nothing, the window would appear to double in size.
-And if the app kept the same size and only changed the content scale, the window would double in size and show 4x more content (more than the previous single paragraph).
+When moving from a 200% DPI monitor to a 100% DPI monitor, the window should appear to the user to stay the same size.
+(The window should be the same size and it should fit the same amount of content.)
+Because the monitors have different DPIs, the physical size of the window and the content scale must change to account for the different in pixel density on the two displays.

+If the window is initially size 1000 x 1000 on the 200% monitor, it should be 500 x 500 on the 100% monitor.
+Similarly, the content scale should be decreased by half.
+(If the user is zoomed to 150% zoom, that value should not change when changing monitors, but internally the app may apply the DPI by adjusting the same transform.)

+Changing only the window size or content scale would cause the window to grow or shrink in size (either becoming larger or zoomed in/out).
+Furthermore, changing these things at different times would cause the window to appear to 'jump' twice (showing an intermediate state where either the window size or content is at the wrong size).

-When positioning windows, Per-Monitor DPI aware apps must consider the DPI of the window.
-These apps must also respond to DPI changes, [`WM_DPICHANGED`](https://learn.microsoft.com/en-us/windows/win32/hidpi/wm-dpichanged).
+Per-Monitor DPI aware apps must respond to DPI changes, [`WM_DPICHANGED`](https://learn.microsoft.com/en-us/windows/win32/hidpi/wm-dpichanged).
+This message is sent when a window's DPI changes, and contains a RECT with the new window position and size.
+The window is expected to move itself (call `SetWindowPos`) with this RECT, after updating any state necessary for DPI changes.
+(For example, prior to moving the window may need to update it's fonts or other assets, so that they are scaled to the new window DPI.)

 Apps that want to control their size on DPI changes should use [`WM_GETDPISCALEDSIZE`](https://learn.microsoft.com/en-us/windows/win32/hidpi/wm-getdpiscaledsize),